N0uf-lab/Book-My-Salon-/README.md

   - filter by price and offers
   - view salon details
   - salon subscription system
+  ## Implementation
+  This project is implemented using HTML and CSS.
+It includes multiple connected web pages ( Home,About,Services,Contact,Booking) with navigation between them.
   ## Team Members
   - Nouf Nawaf Albalawi -2240005319
   - Lian Sahel Almutairi-2240004225